wx-chevalier/Awesome-Lists-and-CheatSheets/Web/DevPractices/Test/Web-Test-Reference.md

 * [2017-TDD the RITE Way](https://medium.com/javascript-scene/tdd-the-rite-way-53c9b46f45e3): Test Driven Development (TDD) is a process for writing software that provably satisfies the software requirements.

+* [2018-An Overview of JavaScript Testing in 2018](https://parg.co/U14): Use Jest for unit and integration tests and TestCafe for UI tests.

 # Test Utils

 ## Mock